&Beyond Serengeti Under Canvas

 December to March, is the Wildebeest calving season.
 In April and May, the rut begins and the plains dry out so the herd begin the journey north.
 June and July, the migration gathers momentum and the herds enter the Serengeti Western Corridor.
 It's here that the wildebeest and their newborn calves meet their first serious barrier in the form of the Grumeti River and its vast crocodiles.
 Between August and November, the migration reaches its northern range: the grasslands on either bank of the crocodile-infested Mara River which the herds must cross not once, but twice, as they complete their migration.

-To start planning your vacation to &Beyond Serengeti Under Canvas
+Call us on 858 345 1761 to start planning your vacation to &Beyond Serengeti Under Canvas or take a look at our itineraries to Tanzania

 Serengeti Under Canvas offers two luxury mobile camps which roam the Serengeti plains and beyond, following the wildebeest as they migrate.
 Each semi-permanent camp has nine Meru style tents all with elegant finishes of Persian rugs and chandeliers.